 Cisco Collaboration Gateways

-Cisco's communications gateways permit Cisco converged communications networks to communicate with public networks and with users operating beyond the corporate firewall.
-Cisco's line of gateways provide UC services for all types of gateway and session-border-control deployments.
+Cisco's collaboration gateways permit Cisco Unified Communications deployments to connect with public networks and with users operating beyond the firewall.
+Cisco's line of gateways deliver UC services for a broad range of gateway and session-border-control applications.

-Collaboration gateways offered by Cisco and supported by Progent's certified consultants include:
+Communications gateways available from Cisco and supported by Progent include:

-Cisco's Expressway is an advanced collaboration gateway that allows organizations to allow team members, vendors, customers, or business partners who are working on various outside networks, workgroup applications, or endpoint devices to connect to Unified Communication services.
-The Expressway gateway works with an enterprise Cisco Communications Manager deployment or Cisco BE6000, or can be run through the cloud with Cisco Hosted Collaboration Solution (HCS) to make productive collaboration more pervasive.
-Important features of Cisco Expressway include:
+Cisco's Expressway is an advanced unified communications and collaboration gateway that enables organizations to provide team members, vendors, customers and prospects, or partners who are working on various outside network environments, collaboration applications, or endpoint devices to connect to Unified Communication services.
+Cisco's Expressway gateway works with a Cisco Communications Manager deployment or Cisco Business Edition, or can be run through the cloud with Cisco Hosted Collaboration Solution (HCS) to help make collaboration more universal.
+Key features of Cisco Expressway are:

 Cisco Unified Border Element (CUBE)

-- Mobile and Off-site Connectivity: Off-site workers who have any Jabber-compatible desktop or handheld computer or telecommuters with Cisco TelePresence endpoints get the convenience of one-time sign-on and of Transport Layer Security (TLS) and can connect to all their Jabber workloads (high-definition video, high-quality voice, data IM, and realtime presence) without the inconvenience starting a VPN connection.
-In addition, teleworkers can utilize their Cisco TelePresence endpoints without the need for a VPN tunnel, providing a user experience at home that is the same as the office.
+- Mobile and Off-site Connectivity: Remote users with any Jabber-compatible client or teleworkers with Cisco TelePresence endpoints get the convenience of single-sign-on (SSO) and of TLS security and are able to connect to all their collaboration workloads (high-definition video, high-quality voice, rich content IM, and realtime presence) without the extra step of a VPN.
+In addition, telecommuters can use their Cisco TelePresence endpoints without a VPN, delivering a user environment at home identical to the office.

-- Cisco Jabber Guest Support: Expressway is required for supporting Cisco's Jabber Guest, which makes it possible for “guests” to interact with your organization easily and securely using streamlined web-browser and mobile multimedia calls.
+- Jabber Guest Support: Expressway is critical for supporting Cisco's Jabber Guest, which makes it possible for “guests” to communicate with your business easily and safely through streamlined web-browser and mobile multimedia phone calls.

-- Cisco Cloud Connectivity: Expressway can act as a gateway that connects between on-premises Cisco or non-Cisco systems and the WebEx cloud.
-By offering support for Cisco Collaboration Meeting Rooms (CMRs), Expressway deliver a world-class, scalable conferencing experience that transparently integrates voice, video, and content sharing to any client, at any location, on any endpoint.
+- Cisco Cloud Connectivity: Expressway can act as a gateway that connects between on-premises Cisco or third-party systems and the WebEx cloud.
+By supporting Cisco Collaboration Meeting Rooms (CMRs), Cisco Expressway deliver a world-class, extensible meeting experience that seamlessly integrates voice, HD video, and data sharing to any client, anywhere, using any endpoint.

-- Interoperability: If your company currently has non-Cisco video products, Expressway can help you to migrate efficiently to Cisco technology when you choose.
-Cisco Expressway provides video interoperability with industry standard H.323, H.264 SVC, or Session Initiation Protocol (SIP) systems.
-Internetworking standards allowed by Expressway include IPv4 to IPv6, H.323 to Session Initiation Protocol (SIP), and Microsoft Lync H.264 Scalable Video Coding (SVC) to AVC/H.264.
+- Interoperability: In case your organization currently has third-party video systems, Cisco Expressway can help you to migrate easily to Cisco technology when you choose.
+Cisco Expressway offers video compatibility with standards-based H.323, H.264 SVC, or SIP environments.
+Internetworking standards supported by Cisco Expressway include IPv4 to IPv6, H.323 to SIP, and Microsoft Lync 2013 H.264 Scalable Video Coding (SVC) to MPEG-4/H.264 AVC.

-Cisco Unified Border Element is an advanced session border gateway that interconnects unified communications networks to the IP public switched telephone network.
-Beyond offering session border control, Cisco Unified Border Element provides simple and cost-efficient collaboration beyond the corporate firewall.
-Important collaboration features supported by CUBE include:
+Cisco Unified Border Element is an advanced session border gateway that connects unified communications networks to the IP public switched telephone network (PSTN).
+Beyond providing session border control, Cisco Unified Border Element (CUBE) provides easy and affordable collaboration outside the corporate firewall.
+Sample collaboration features enabled by CUBE include:

-- WebEx Cloud Connected Audio for high-capacity SIP-based audio conferencing
+- WebEx Cloud Connected Audio (CCA) for SIP-media-connected conferencing

 - Voice/Video recording